Ulrik of Denmark (1578–1624): Criticism

 In December and March Ulrik followed the King's hunting at Royston, with the master hunter Thomas Pott.
 In London Ulrik lodged at Court with Thomas Sackville the Lord Treasurer, and his followers stayed with the Earl of Derby.
 Probably in February 1605, King James thought of bringing Princess Elizabeth from Coombe Abbey to Greenwich Palace to meet Ulrik.
 The Privy Council wrote to the courtier Roger Aston that Anne of Denmark had suggested delaying this, because the hall used for plays and masques had collapsed and she herself was pregnant, (with Princess Mary).
 Anne of Denmark concluded that Ulrik might as well ride to the country to see Elizabeth.

 Ulrik was planning to ride at tournaments and tilting, and took part in practices.
 His horse threw him.
 Dudley Carleton wrote that the horse had laid his "little burden on God's fair earth".
 The tournament took place in March 1605.
 Ulrik and the Duke of Lennox were outran by the English competitors.
 A spectator, Samuel Calvert, criticised the lack of 'solemnity' and costly shows.
 Two Germans took part, Wolf Henry von Gantteratt and Hans Cristofer von Tsedlyte.

-In May 1605 Ulrik was given robes of crimson velvet to wear at the installation of Knights of the Garter.
+On two days in April 1605, Ulrik and King James went hunting at Marylebone Park.
+The usher Richard Coningsby and his team were paid for making Whitehall Palace for their return.
+In May 1605, Ulrik was given robes of crimson velvet to wear at the installation of Knights of the Garter.
 Ulrik's relative lack of wealth was noted by Lord Lumley who heard that Ulrik was a 'comely,' handsome man.